Local legislators differ on direction of state fiscal plan after governor's "aspirational" budget

 The governor’s plan would also increase TOPS funding by $15.285 million.

-The budget without REC’s recognition of additional money would lead to cuts across the board for the next fiscal year, which begins July 1.
+The Governor's budget, without REC’s recognition of additional money, would lead to cuts across the board for the next fiscal year, which begins July 1.

 The deepest reductions would include 79 percent to the state treasury, 82 percent to environmental quality, 98 percent to insurance, 66 percent to wildlife and fisheries, and 58 percent to public safety, with cuts to other state departments also being listed at 20 percent or less.